jgkramer/jgkramer.github.io/_drafts/post6_gigawatt.md

 - **Global Energy Consumption**.
 BP's [Statistical Review of World Energy 2022](https://www.bp.com/content/dam/bp/business-sites/en/global/corporate/pdfs/energy-economics/statistical-review/bp-stats-review-2022-full-report.pdf) reported that global primary energy consumption was 595 exajoules (EJ) in 2021, 31 EJ above 2020 and 8 EJ higher than the pre-COVID 2019 levels.

 - **Utility Bills**.
 Electricity customers are generally billed in cents per kilowatt-hour (kWh).
-Utility natural gas is frequently billed in "CCF" (hundred cubic feed) or "Therms" (100,000 BTU).
+Utility natural gas is frequently billed in "Therms" (100,000 BTU) or "CCF" (hundred cubic feed, which is 1.037 Therms).
 In Europe, natural gas is typically billed per kWh.
 In Australia, billing for gas is in megajoules (MJ).

 - **Oil**.
 And of course, crude oil is always quoted by market participants in dollars per **barrel**.
 And heating oil is sold in gallons.